Statue of Phillips Brooks

 A statue of Phillips Brooks is installed outside the Trinity Church in Boston's Copley Square, in the U.S. state of Massachusetts.

 Description and history

-The memorial is credited to sculptors Augustus Saint-Gaudens and Frances Grimes, and architects Stanford White and Charles Follen McKim.
-It was commissioned 1893 by the church congregation at a cost of $80,000, and was completed during 1907–1910.
+The memorial is credited to sculptors Augustus Saint-Gaudens, Frances Grimes, and architects Stanford White and Charles Follen McKim.
+It was commissioned in 1893 by the church congregation for $80,000 and completed from 1907–1910.
 The bronze statues of Brooks and Jesus stand in a domed marble niche that measures approximately 17 ft. x 14 ft.
 1 in. x 38 in.
 The figures rest on a granite base that measures approximately 5 x 11 x 9 ft.
 An inscription on the front of the base reads in bronze lettering: "PHILLIPS BROOKS / PREACHER OF THE WORD OF GOD / LOVER OF MANKIND / BORN IN BOSTON AD MDCCCXXXV / DIED IN BOSTON AD MDCCCXCIII / THIS MONUMENT IS ERECTED BY / HIS FELLOW CITIZENS AD MCMX".